An Official Website of the Commonwealth of Kentucky

 Coyotes may be hunted year-round on public and private land, day or night, with no bag limit.
 However, some exceptions do apply.
 Please review regulation 301 KAR 2: 251 for more information.

-Rules that Apply All Year, Day or Night, and on both Public and Private Lands
+Coyote hunting rules that apply all year, Day or Night, and on both Public and Private Lands

 It is legal to hunt coyotes over animal carcasses.
 However, animal carcasses are considered bait.
 A hunter shall not place or distribute bait or otherwise participate in baiting wildlife in the following locations: